nealhayden/Lake-Champlain-Monitoring/README.md

 ![Correlations with chlorophyll](Correlations.JPG)

 ### Predictions
-- Predictions for chlorophyll amounts at each testing station for 2019-2021.
+- Predictions for chlorophyll amounts at each testing station for years 2019-2021.
 ![chlorophyll prediction](arima.JPG)